 Login to multiple computers at once

-- If a slave computer is not reachable at session opening on the master computer, the session opening operation on this slave computer will be performed as soon as the network is restored.
+- If a slave computer is not reachable at session opening on the master, the session opening operation on this slave will be performed as soon as the network is restored.

 - When a computer is locked, all the other computers are locked according to their defined lock mode.

-- If a slave computer with an open session does not receive any information from the master for a period of 30 seconds, it is automatically locked according to its defined lock mode.
+- If a slave computer with an open session does not receive any information from the master for a period of 30 seconds, it is automatically locked.

 - When the user closes a computer, all the other computers of the cluster are closed.